Building Blocks of Learning

 Math Games

-During morning Sing-Along we talk about and model the number of the day .
-This simple visual counting practice, which takes a few minutes each day, builds over the year so that by the spring the kids are aren't just counting by rote, they are growing in number awareness.
-The children also write (or, for those with developing fine motor skills, scribble) one number a day on little whiteboards, which is all it takes for most preschoolers to be able to write their numbers by the end of the school year.
+During morning Sing-Along we talk about and model the number of the day.
+This simple visual counting practice, which takes a few minutes each day, builds over the year so that by the spring the kids aren't just counting by rote, they are growing in number awareness.
+The children also write (or, for those with developing fine motor skills, scribble) one number a day on individual whiteboards, which is all it takes for most preschoolers to be able to write their numbers by the end of the school year.

 Our children come to us with varying levels of math awareness so we keep Math Games open-ended.
 For example, while all of the children may be playing “Kissing Cubes” (grabbing a handful of wooden cubes and lining them up two by two), some children will be exploring one-to-one correspondence as they count the cubes, while others will be learning about even and odd numbers (when there’s one odd cube left over with no one to kiss).